James-H007/Brrr/API_Routes.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
-        "title": "Needs to be at least 8 characters", "url": "must be unique url"
+        "title": "Needs to be at least 5 characters", "blog_name": "The blog name must be unique!"
       }
     }
     ```

-### Add an Background Image to a Blog based on the Blog's id
+### Add a Banner Image to a Blog based on the Blog's id

 needs work